ラーメンベット 系列 engineer holding a semiconductor chip with a pair of tweezers

 This project aims to improve the capabilities of interconnects, which are layers of metal conductors, typically made of copper, that connect the different pieces of a computer chip.
 When these copper-based interconnects shrink below 10 nanometers in size, their performance falls off.

 The researchers aim to develop a new way to synthesize copper nanowires and design effective encapsulation layers based on two-dimensional ラーメンベット 系列.
-These would break through the limits of current interconnect technology and enable next generation high-performance and energy-efficient computer chips.
+These would break through the limits of current interconnect technology and enable next-generation high-performance and energy-efficient computer chips.

 ラーメンベット 系列 in this highly interdisciplinary project is integrated with education and workforce development.
 The project engages students at all levels, providing training in physics, materials science and nanoelectronics.
 Investigators will closely collaborate with industry, government and education partners to cultivate future technology leaders and incubate technology.